gilfusion/vb-textbook/Unit1/1_Algorithms.md

 ## What is an algorithm?
 <a name="algorithm"></a>An **algorithm** is the list of steps needed to calculate the solution to a problem.
 This definition includes several components, as we will look at below:
 - List of steps: A computer can, with some exceptions, only do one thing at a time.
-Therefore, any algorithm that a computer must perform should be planned to do only one thing at a time. <span style="color: darkgray">(Again, there are exceptions, but those can get very, very, **very** complicated and are outside the scope of this class.)</span>
+Therefore, any algorithm that a computer must perform should be planned to do only one thing at a time.[¹](#footnote1)
 - Calculate: Fundamentally, a computer does three things: loads numbers (from somewhere), performs math operations on those numbers, and stores the resulting numbers (somewhere).
 Any algorithm that a computer must perform must be described in terms of moving numbers around or performing some form of mathematics or logic.
 - Solution to a problem: The term problem here has a very broad meaning.
 You can think of a math problem from your homework as an example of a problem a computer program can solve.
 You can think of needing a piece of information as a problem a computer program (like an Internet search engine) can solve.
 You can even think about being bored as a problem a computer program can solve.
 That's why we have computer games!
 Some of these programs are simple and can be solved with only a few steps, while others are extremely complex and many require dozens, hundreds, thousands, or even millions of steps to solve!